Lifespan: Eishō 11 (1514) to 9/1 of Tenshō 1 (1573)

 In conflicts between the Azai and the Rokkaku, Sukemasa had in the past fled to Echizen Province, and formed an alliance with the Asakura clan in an effort to stand-up to the Rokkaku.
 The goodwill between the Azai and the Asakura clans continued in the era of Nagamasa.

-On 9/1 of 1573, Kiyotsuna became a prisoner of the Oda in the Battle of Odani Castle and committed seppuku in front Nobunaga, sharing the same fate as Nagamasa.
+On 9/1 of 1573, Kiyotsuna became a prisoner of the Oda in the Siege of Odani Castle and committed seppuku in front Nobunaga, sharing the same fate as Nagamasa.
 Meanwhile, Nobunaga granted clemency to Kiyotsuna’s son, Akao Kiyofuyu, in deference to the effort and loyalty demonstrated by Kiyotsuna.